 Because the Santa Cruz River at the Simpson site was not an historically perennial stream, recovery is a tricky term in its usage here.
 With the growth of urban Tucson and a tightly developed floodplain, the Santa Cruz River through the city has little chance of being broadly restored.
 The habitat enhancement efforts downstream, with the newly available effluent water resources represent a physical translocation of what has been largely lost within the city.
 However, huge berms, both legal and illegally created, hem the river in at the project site and have thus far only been breached in a few target areas to re-establish some minor levels of floodplain connectivity.
 Further breaching of these berms to re-establish broad connectivity is the primary limiting factor hampering the re-establishment of a broad floodplain vegetation community at the site.

 Economic vitality and local livelihoods:

 The decline of the riparian vegetation along the Santa Cruz river was a phenomenon not limited to Tucson alone.
-Along long distances of its reach, the Santa Cruz has undergone significant vegetative change, with significant sections being completely developed in the latter half of the twentieth century.
-The resurgence of large sections of riparian forest is extremely valuable for bird populations in an important region for bird migration and nesting.
+Along long distances of its reach, the Santa Cruz has undergone drastic vegetative change, with significant sections being completely developed in the latter half of the twentieth century.
+The reestablishment of large sections of riparian forest is extremely valuable for bird populations in an important region for bird migration and nesting.
 The loss of bird diversity has coincided with 80-90 percent riparian habitat across the state of Arizona.
 The restoration of riparian habitat is critical for bird species throughout the arid southwest.
 Tucson Audubon's efforts to involve the public in restoration efforts has broadened the understanding and appeal of restoration throughout Tucson.
 The effort to involve a large slice of the community has increased the visibility of the project, making it valuable for educating the public about the need for further restoration in the Santa Cruz watershed.

 Key Lessons Learned